nodejs/node/doc/contributing/maintaining-dependencies.md

 ## Supporting non-externalized dependencies with JavaScript code

-If the depenency consists of JavaScript in the `preferred form of the work for making modifications to it`, it can be added as a non-externalizable dependency.
+If the dependency consists of JavaScript in the `preferred form of the work for making modifications to it`, it can be added as a non-externalizable dependency.
 In this case simply add the path to the JavaScript file in the `deps_files`